nguyenan11/personal-website/README.md

 #### Responsiveness

-I hope my illustration through pictures in this README explains this requirement 😆
+I hope my illustration through pictures in this README explains this transition between large/ medium or mobile screen.

 ## Resources